zithro/qubes-doc/arch-spec-0.3.md

 of disk space, which otherwise would be wasted to replicate full OS image for each VM.

 We realize that such a design introduces some complexity to the filesystem backend and creates potential points of attacks.
-To address this problem, Qubes architecture introduces dedicated storage domain, that sandboxes all the disk and file system storage code, so that even in case it got compromised, no harm can be done to the rest of the system.
+To address this problem, Qubes architecture introduces the dedicated storage domain, that sandboxes all the disk and file system storage code, so that even in case it got compromised, no harm can be done to the rest of the system.

 **2.3.
-The network domain**
+The network domain** (OUTDATED)

 In a typical operating system like Window or Linux, the core networking code, that includes network card drivers and various protocol stacks (802.11, TCP/IP, etc), runs in the kernel.
 This means that a potential bug